arekavandi/Certified_adv_RRegression/README.md

 # Certified Adversarial Robustness via Randomized $\alpha$-Smoothing for Regression Models

 ## Overview
-This GitHub repository was made to present the results of certification of regression models against adversarial attack (Lp-Attack) using randomized smoothing and $\alpha$-trimming filter.
+This GitHub repository was made to present the results of the certification of regression models against adversarial attack (Lp-Attack) using randomized smoothing and $\alpha$-trimming filter.
 Following the results/analyses in [RS-Reg](https://github.com/arekavandi/Certified_Robust_Regression), in this work, we show how the maximum adversarial perturbation of the input data can be derived for the base regression model, and then we show how a similar certificate can be extracted for the robust smoothing function adopted from the robust statistic literature, i.e., $\alpha$-trimming filter.
-We derive the minimum required trimming rate that is requiered to enhance the certification of the base model in the worst case performance setup.
+We derive the minimum required trimming rate that is required to enhance the certification of the base model in the worst-case performance setup.

 This repository contains a Jupyter Notebook file for figures presented in the paper for a synthetic function as well as a Python script for the certification of camera re-localization task using RGB images using the code and model provided in [DSAC*](https://github.com/vislearn/dsacstar) repository.